 The only other thing that might happen is a rail breaking due to a stress riser caused by the seat post cradle.
 That is something that you can't predict as it won't show up until the rail breaks.
 Some brands of seat post cradles break rails more quickly than others -- Syncros, early Control Techs and American Classics all used "straight cut" sharp edge seat cradles that create stress risers.
 These stress risers can be reduced by rounding the edge of the cradle with a file where the rail exits the cradle -- top/bottom and front/rear.

-Set the height of the saddle so that theres a slight bend in the knee of the leg thats at the bottom of the pedal stroke.
-If the saddles too high, your pelvis will rock from side to side; too low, and you wont get the best use of your leg power.
-Knees can take a beating from an improper saddle height as well.
+Set the height of the saddle so there is a slight bend in the knee of the leg that is at the bottom of the pedal stroke.
+If the saddle is too high, your pelvis will rock from side to side; too low, and you wont get the best use of your leg power.
+Your knees can take a beating from an improper saddle height as well.

-The saddle should be level.
-Viewed from the side, the saddle shouldnt appear to be nose up or nose down.
-If the nose is tipped up, youll feel a crunch in the wrong spot of your anatomy!
-Tipped down, and youll be forever sliding toward the handlebars and bearing a lot of unnecessary weight on your arms.
+The saddle should be level when viewed from the side and it shouldn't appear to be nose up or nose down.
+If the nose is tipped up, you'll feel add pressure!
+Tipped down, and you'll be forever sliding forward and bearing a lot of unnecessary weight on your arms.

-Fore to aft saddle position should be set so that when a plumb line is dropped from the front of the knee of the fowardmost leg (with the crankarms in a horizontal position), it intersects the pedal spindle.
-This will give you the most biomechanical bang for your buck.
+The fore/aft saddle position should be set so that when a plumb line is dropped from the front of the knee of the forward most leg (with the crank arms in a horizontal position), it intersects the pedal spindle.
+This will give you the most power in your stroke.

-Your position on the bike is as important as the position of the saddle.
-If the bike doesnt fit properly, you may never find a truly comfortable saddle.
+Your bike fit is as important as your saddle set up.
+If the bike doesn't fit properly, you may never find a truly comfortable saddle.
 The most common complaint we hear is that the nose of the saddle still places an undue amount of pressure on the rider, even if the saddle is adjusted properly as discussed above.
 If the riders reach to the handlebars is too far, the pelvis can tip forward enough to put pressure on sensitive bits.
 By shortening/raising the handlebar to bring the rider into a more upright position, the pelvis will rotate back enough to move the riders weight onto other areas.

-If youve done all of the above, it still doesnt mean the saddle will be comfortable.
+If you've done all of the above, it still doesn't mean the saddle will be comfortable.
 (What?!?!)
-No kidding -- that old expression, One mans junk is another mans treasure applies to saddles, too.
+No kidding -- that old expression "one woman's trash is another woman's treasure" applies to saddles too.
 It might take some experimenting to find the perfect saddle.
-Rules are meant to be broken, so dont feel bound to any of the starting points above or to a saddle that everyone else thinks is great.
+Rules are meant to be broken, so don't feel bound to any of the starting points above or to a saddle that everyone else thinks is great.
 Its your comfort, after all!

 The other glue we use is a "Lokweld H20" glue that is applied to the loose leather then left to dry for a day.
 Once the glue is dry, we fold the leather around the saddle base and clamp with light clamps for several hours.
 This gluing method leaves a better finished product but it takes more time and fuss.